lolisafe, a small safe worth protecting

 yarn build to build production-ready files that will actually go to

-If you are submitting a Pull Request, running
+If you are submitting a Pull Request, please do not stage any changes to files in

 Updating when you have modified some files